opencarecc/opencareMakerPlaybook/workshop_best_practices.md

 ### Communication
 You are ready to start your workshop, then don't forget to make people know your amazing workshop is taking place!
+When communicating your workshop is always a good idea to make clear:

-why your workshop is cool
+- why your workshop is interesting and cool
-what they will learn/make during the session who is teaching it where and when it is taking place how they can sign-up (if it's for free or they have to pay a fee) what they need to bring
+- what they will learn/make during the session
+- who is teaching it
+- where and when it is taking place
+- how they can sign-up (if it's for free or they have to pay a fee)
+- what they need to bring